 One Good Reason To Fit Vent Shades

-I’ve been fitted all types of auto accessories over the years and seen many come and go, vent shades have remained pretty much constant.
-I’ve noticed lately some auto makers come fit vent shades as standard, and you know they did a ton of market research before arriving at that decision.
+I’ve been fitting all types of auto accessories over the years and seen many come and go, vent shades have remained pretty much constant.
+I’ve noticed lately some automakers fit vent shades as standard, and you know they did a ton of market research before arriving at that decision.
 Spare wheel or vent visors? mmm….

-Anyway, I can think of more one good reason to fit them.
-Yea, the simple vent visor comes with a ton of advantages, but it’s not all free wheeling, there are a few down sides too.
+Anyway, I can think of more than one good reason to fit them.
+Yea, the simple vent visor comes with a ton of advantages, but it’s not all freewheeling, there are a few downsides too.